-The following table is showing the relation of total alpha counts to measurement durations for the analysed loess standards Nussy and Volkegem.
+The following table shows the relation of total alpha counts to measurement durations for the analysed loess standards Nussy and Volkegem.
 The given values represent average values derived from measurements performed on three different devices.
 The values provided in the table might be used as a rule of thumb to roughly estimate required measurement durations for natural samples.
-However, we would like to point out that the time necessary to reach a particular alpha count level will not only depend on the dose rate of the analysed sample, but also on the sample-specific composition of radionuclides.
-For instance, a sample revealing a low dose rate due to low $^{40}$ K-activity may still have rather high uranium and thorium contents.
-Such a sample can reach the 2,500 $\alpha$ -count level much faster than a high dose rate sample with extremely high K-content but very low U- and Th-concentrations.
+However, we would like to point out that the time necessary to reach a particular alpha count level will depend not only on the dose rate of the analysed sample, but also on the sample-specific composition of radionuclides.
+For instance, a sample revealing a low dose rate due to low K activity may still have rather high uranium and thorium contents.
+Such a sample can reach the 2500- $\alpha$ -count level much faster than a high dose rate sample with extremely high K content but very low U and Th concentrations.
 Furthermore, it should also be considered that the required measurement duration will also depend on the device-specific settings.

 Table D1.
 Relation of total alpha counts to measurement duration for the Nussy and Volkegem loess standards.
-Given values represent mean values derived from all measurements on three different $\mu$ Dose-devices.
+Given values represent mean values derived from all measurements on three different $\mu$ Dose devices.

-Total α-counts Nussy loess standard $(1.93 \pm 0.07~{ m Gy\cdot kg^{-1}})$ Volkegem loess standard (2.71 $\pm$ 0.15 Gy·kg $^{-1}$ )
+Total $\alpha$ counts Nussy loess standard $(1.93 \pm 0.07 \text{Gy kg}^{-1})$ Volkegem loess standard $(2.71 \pm 0.15 \text{Gy}\text{kg}^{-1})$

 < 500 12 h NA

-500 - 1000 26 h 26 h
+500-1000 26 h 26 h

-1000 - 2000 67 h 72 h
+1000-2000 67 h 72 h

-2000 - 3000 91 h 77 h
+2000-3000 91 h 77 h

 3000 170 h 135 h

 Data availability.
-Data used for calculations in this paper are either summarized in the tables of the paper or stored as .csv- and .xlsx-files on the Research Data Repository "JLUdata" provided by the Justus Liebig University Giessen.
-These additional data are available at http://dx.doi.org/10.22029/jlupub-39.
+Data used for calculations in this paper are either summarized in the tables of the paper or stored as .csv and .xlsx files on the Research Data Repository "JLUdata" provided by the Justus Liebig University Giessen.
+These additional data are available at https://doi.org/10.22029/jlupub-39 (Kolb et al., 2021).

-900 Author contributions.
+Author contributions.
 TK conceived the study with important input from KT, JL and MF.
 AK, GP, AZ and LZ carried out the low-level HRGS measurements for this study.
-TK did parts of the TSAC measurements and carried out μDose-measurements at the Giessen Luminescence Laboratory.
+TK did parts of the TSAC measurements and carried out $\mu$ Dose measurements at the Giessen Luminescence Laboratory.
 Supported by JL and MF, TK compiled and analysed the data.
-TK wrote the manuscript with significant contributions from all co-authors.
+TK wrote the paper with significant contributions from all co-authors.